amosproj/amos2024ws02-backup-metadata-analyzer/Documentation/README.md

 ```

 - `npm ci`: dependency install

 - copy `.env.example` file in backend and rename to `.env` (adjust database properties according to database setup if necessary)
 - copy `.env.example` file in analyzer and rename to `.env` (adjust port properties according to backend setup if necessary)
+- To insert dummy data into table backupData you can use the SQL script `dummyData.sql` in `apps/backend/src/app/utils`

 ### Running the code locally: